SABS-R3/software-engineering-day6/_lecture/script.md

 it in isolation.
 If a component is hard to test, its not properly designed.
 (https://cppcast.com/testing-oleg-rabaev/).

-The next level can be called component, integration, or even interaction testing, where the aim is to write tests that verify that multiple different components work together correctly.
+The next level can be called functional, component, integration, or even interaction testing, where the aim is to write tests that verify that multiple different components work together correctly.
 This could mean that you are testing the communication patterns between two separate classes, or that you are testing a higher-level component that uses multiple lower-level components to achieve its task.

 The top level, with the least number of tests, is the system or end-to-end testing.
 This is where you are testing all the components of your library/application together.
 These